-Beyond the Colosseum, the Vatican, the squares of impressive fountains, and the streets of rich opulence, there's a secret Rome of hidden corners that the eye of the ordinary tourist cannot perceive.
+Beyond the guided tours of the Colosseum, the entrances to the Vatican, the best squares of Rome, its impressive fountains and streets of rich opulence, hides a secret Rome, of corners that the eye of the tourist can not perceive.

 1. Quartiere Coppedè

-Visiting the Coppedè neighborhood of Rome is like entering a fairy tale squeezed between four streets, at the corner of Via Dora and Via Tagliamento.
-However, there is not much to see besides a couple of lovely buildings and a square with a charming fountain, which may seem like not a lot but it's the atmosphere of this neighborhood that makes a visit completely worthwhile.
+The Coppedè neighborhood of Rome is like entering a fairy tale squeezed between four streets, on the corner of Via Dora and Via Tagliamento.
+There are a couple of very nice buildings and a square with a fountain, which although they will not taste like much will make the visit totally worthwhile.

 2. Piccola Londra

-Before going to Piccola Londra you must know that you will fall in love with its Notting Hill-style cottages with a Mediterranean twist.
+Go to Piccola Londra knowing you'll fall in love with its Notting Hill-style cottages, only with the Mediterranean magic of Rome.
 The name of this neighborhood literally means Little London, and it was built in the early 20th century in an attempt to modernize Rome and adapt it to the style of other European cities, and the contrast this neighborhood offers with the rest of the city is a testament to that.

-Piccola Londra is composed of just a few streets, as architect Quadrio Pirani's project was never extended.
-You can stroll through this unusual recreation of London on Via Bernardo Celentano, just off Via Flaminia.
+Piccola Londra is just a few streets as architect Quadrio Pirani's project was never extended, but you can stroll through this unusual part of London on Via Bernardo Celentano, just off Via Flaminia.

-Aventine Hill is one of the seven hills of Rome, the southernmost of the city.
-In the times of the Roman Republic, it was a place of residence for many of the city's commoners, but today it is an area of elegant mansions and gardens.
+The Aventine Hill is one of the seven hills of Rome, the southernmost of the city.
+In the days of the Roman Republic, it was home to many of the city's plebeians, but today it is an area of elegant mansions and gardens.

-You can visit the Orange Garden from 7 a.m. to sunset throughout the year, which means that the opening hours are from 7 a.m. to 6 p.m. from October to February, to 8 p.m from March to September, and to 9 p.m. from April to August.
+- Hours: You can visit the Orange Garden from 7 am to sunset throughout the year, which means that depending on the season the opening hours are from 7 am to 6 pm from October to February, from 7 am to 8 pm from March to September and from 7 am to 9 pm from April to August.

 5. Palazzo Doria Pamphilij

-This palace is one of the most neglected places in Rome.
-It is in the center of the city, near the Trevi Fountain, the Pantheon, and the monument to Victor Emmanuel II, and on the outside it is beautiful, but inside it is a baroque fantasy housing a museum that you can visit, the Gallery Doria Pamphilij.
+This palace is one of the most overlooked places in Rome.
+It is in the center of the city, near the Trevi Fountain, the Pantheon and the monument to Victor Emmanuel II, and on the outside it is beautiful, but inside it is a baroque fantasy and contains a museum that you can visit, the Doria Pamphilij Gallery.

-The museum's collection belongs to the family that gives its name to the palace, with works of art by Raphael, Titian, and Velazquez among other painters, displayed in a gallery decorated with opulence and luxury.
+The museum collection belongs to the family that gives its name to the palace, with works of art by Raphael, Titian and Velazquez among other painters, exhibited in a gallery decorated with opulence and luxury.

-A place to rest from the hustle and bustle of the Roman streets, especially inside the museum where you will find a courtyard with columns where the sun shines in its own unique way.
+A place to rest from the hustle and bustle of the Roman streets, especially inside the museum where you will find a courtyard with columns where the sun shines in a special way.

-If you have seen Sorrentino's 'La Grande Bellezza', this park will ring a bell from one of its scenes, and if not, you will discover for the first time a place with the air of an ancient world ruin, a park whose vegetation has grown among the remains of a lost civilization.
+If you have seen Sorrentino's 'La Grande Bellezza', you will be familiar with this park from one of its scenes, and if not, you will discover for the first time a place with the air of a ruin of the ancient world, a park whose vegetation has grown among the remains of a lost civilization.

-The Park of the Aqueducts is undoubtedly one of the most interesting places in Rome, especially at sunset, which you can see framed by one of the arches of the aqueducts of Aqua Felix or Aqua Claudia, still standing in this park.
+The Park of the Aqueducts is undoubtedly one of the most interesting places in Rome, especially at sunset, which you will see framed by one of the arches of the aqueducts of Aqua Felix or Aqua Claudia, which are still standing in this park.

 7. Tiber Island

-Strolling around Tiber Island was one of my favorite pastimes during my last visit to Rome, so much so that I went there one last time before catching my flight back.
-Plus it's one of the perfect places from which to take a tour of Rome's Jewish Quarter.
+Strolling around Tiber Island was one of my favorite pastimes during my last visit to Rome, and I went back one last time before catching my flight home, plus it's one of the perfect places from which to tour Rome's Jewish Quarter.

 8. Michelangelo's Moses

-Located in the Tomb of Pope Julius II in the basilica of San Pietro in Vincoli (in the square of the same name), it is a sculptural ensemble with a history full of, well, disappointments: during the creation of this work of art, the pope interrupted his donations to Michelangelo and what was to be a colossal work of 40 sculptures remained a scene in which the figure of Moses stands out.
+Located in the Tomb of Pope Julius II in the basilica of San Pietro in Vincoli (in the square of the same name), it is a sculptural ensemble full of disappointments: during the course of the creation of the work, the pope interrupted his donations to Michelangelo and what was to be a colossal work of 40 sculptures remained a scene in which the figure of Moses stands out.

-Something curious about this image of Moses is that it has horns, following a tradition that historians say derives from a mistranslation of the Bible, which makes the light falling on Moses' face somewhat disconcerting.
+Something curious about his image is that he appears gored, following a tradition that according to historians derives from a mistranslation of the Bible, which makes the light falling on the face of Moses somewhat disconcerting.

 9. Piazzale Giuseppe Garibaldi, at the Gianicolo

-Another of the locations of Sorrentino's film, 'La Grande Belleza', the Piazzale Giuseppe Garibaldi has a monument to the military and political figure of the same name, and a wonderful 17th-century fountain, the Fontana dell'Acqua Paola.
+Another of the locations of Sorrentino's film 'The Great Beauty', Piazzale Giuseppe Garibaldi has a monument to the military and political figure of the same name, and a wonderful 17th century fountain, the Fontana dell'Acqua Paola.

-It is located on top of Gianicolo Hill, also known as the eighth hill of Rome, and will offer you beautiful views of the city especially at sunrise or sunset.
+It is located on top of the Gianicolo hill, also known as the eighth hill of Rome, and will offer you beautiful views of the city especially at sunrise or sunset.

-And for the big finale, we come to our tenth hidden gem of Rome: the Borromini Perspective.
-This is one of the most fascinating places in all of Rome, located in a courtyard full of orange trees in the Palazzo Spada.
-It is an optical illusion commissioned by Cardinal Spada, an 8-meter long gallery with a sculpture dedicated to Mars, the Roman god of war, which in reality appears to be much, much longer.
+Finally, we come to our tenth hidden gem of Rome: the Borromini Perspective.
+One of the most fascinating places in all of Rome, located in a courtyard full of orange trees in the Palazzo Spada, it is an optical illusion commissioned by Cardinal Spada, a gallery 8 meters long with a sculpture dedicated to Mars, the Roman god of war, which in reality seems much longer.

 This effect, the work of the brilliant mind of the architect Giovanni Borromini, was created using an ascending floor and a descending ceiling, with side columns that become smaller and smaller to simulate the effect of remoteness.
-A theatrical spectacle, quite typical of the aesthetics of the Baroque period.
+All a small theatrical spectacle very typical of the aesthetics of the Baroque that is worth seeing.